Willowlark/aurii/_aurii_library/world-guide-index.md

 ---
 title: New World Guide Collection
-excerpt:
+excerpt: Campaign Setting
 ---

 **History**
 * 1.1 The History of Aurii
 * 1.2 Timeline of Events
+* 1.3 Seven Things to Know

 **Aurii**
-* 2.0 Seven Things to Know
 * 2.1 Races on Aurii
 * 2.2 Languages, Calendar, Holidays, Currency, Names, Titles, Technology and Terminology
 * 2.3 Creatures of Aurii